Last Updated on 16th March 2023 by Sophie Nadeau

 Haarlem is a beautiful city that’s just a ten minute train ride away from Amsterdam.
 Best-known for its once great North sea trading port, today the city is characterised by its medieval feel and cobbled lanes.
 From Haarlem, you’ll need to catch the No. 50 bus, which will deposit you in the centre of Lisse, around a fifteen-minute walk away from Keukenhof.

-If you’re looking to see the garden If you want a skip the line feature for your Keukenhof ticket, purchase this gardens entrance ticket in advance.
+If you want a cheaper than on the day Keukenhof ticket, purchase this gardens entrance ticket in advance.